ernestoyoofi/jawascript/docs/syntax/true-false.md

 # Syntax True & False

+!!! bug

-> This section still has a lot of improvements, although I don't know when it will be fixed.
+    This section still has a lot of improvements, although I don't know when it will be fixed.

 You can use several types, here are two, just use one of them :